Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 * **Is this job routine?
 Your judgment (0-10):** (7) Operator´s activities are routinary as they need rules and precise actions to develop the taks.
 * **Is this job cognitive?
 Your judgment (0-10):** (4) Operator’s activities are mainly physical, and require just a little bit of innovation and creativity.
 * **5 most important skills they require to possess (provide the importance score, in Details):**
-1. (66%) *Operation Monitoring* — Watching gauges, dials, or other indicators to make sure a machine is working properly.See more occupations related to this skill.
+1. (66%) *Operation Monitoring* — Watching gauges, dials, or other indicators to make sure a machine is working properly.
-2. (56%) *Active Listening* — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.See more occupations related to this skill.
+2. (56%) *Active Listening* — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-3. (53%) *Monitoring* — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.See more occupations related to this skill.
+3. (53%) *Monitoring* — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.
-4. (53%) *Operation and Control* — Controlling operations of equipment or systems.See more occupations related to this skill.
+4. (53%) *Operation and Control* — Controlling operations of equipment or systems.
 5. (53%) *Reading Comprehension* — Understanding written sentences and paragraphs in work related documents.
 * **5 technology skills:**
 1. *Analytical or scientific software* — HotFlo!
 Die-Shot Monitor